awsdocs/amazon-redshift-management-guide/doc_source/odbc20-install-config-win.md

  Specify the endpoint host for your Amazon Redshift cluster\.
 You can find this information in the Amazon Redshift console on the cluster's details page\.
 For more information, see [ Configuring connections in Amazon Redshift ](https://docs.aws.amazon.com/redshift/latest/mgmt/configuring-connections.html)\.

 **Port**
  Enter the port number that the database uses\.
-By default, Amazon Redshift uses 5439, but you should use the port that the cluster was configured to use when it was launched\.
+Depending on the port you selected when creating, modifying or migrating the cluster, allow access to the selected port\.

 **Database**
  Enter the name of the Amazon Redshift database\.
 If you launched your cluster without specifying a database name, enter `dev`\.
 Otherwise, use the name that you chose during the launch process\.
 If you followed the *Amazon Redshift Getting Started Guide*, enter `dev`\.